ProfessorXavier206/w5-BusyDayScheduler/README.md

 WHEN I refresh the page
 THEN the saved events persist

+# 3-20

-3-20 Did inital Setup of Repo and Files linked CSS, and Java to HTML and began coding Javascript.
+-Did inital Setup of Repo and Files linked CSS, and Java to HTML and began coding Javascript.
 Meet frist Criteria of project and begin work on secound part.

 - Meet Frist Criteria: displaying current Day and Time at the top of page

 ![cr 1 js](https://user-images.githubusercontent.com/98569275/159192223-56dcb665-3231-4ebb-8a15-f7bd981c79d2.png)

 ![cr 1](https://user-images.githubusercontent.com/98569275/159192232-325af23b-3a8c-4d01-851c-2607a3f2c239.png)

+# 3-24

+-Meet second Criteria the user is persnet with with timeblock that indictes standard business hours and each timeblock indicates weather it is in that past, present or future.